Policy Details Page

 Interventions are designed to remediate the impact on the targeted student(s), victims and/or others affected by the violation, to change the behavior of the aggressor(s) and to restore a positive educational environment.

-Interventions will range from counseling, providing direction to change behavior, discipline, to law enforcement referrals.
+Restorative interventions may range from counseling, providing direction to change behavior, discipline or law enforcement referrals.

-In accordance with applicable laws and regulations, students, parents/legal guardians, families, staff and other interested parties shall be informed of this policy and the accompanying regulation pertaining to the filing of complaints.
-The policy shall be posted in each district building and information regarding it will be provided in student, staff, and parent/legal guardian handbooks.
-District staff will be provided with appropriate information on the recognition and prevention of harassment, intimidation, and bullying including electronically transmitted messages or images and their rights and responsibilities under this policy.
+In accordance with applicable laws and regulations, students, parents/guardians, families, staff and other interested parties shall be informed of this policy and the accompanying regulation pertaining to the filing of complaints.
+The policy shall be posted in each District building and information regarding it will be provided in the District handbook District staff will be provided with appropriate information on the recognition and prevention of harassment, intimidation and bullying including electronically transmitted messages or images and their rights and responsibilities under this policy.

 Compliance Officer

-Annually, for the first three years after adoption of this policy, the superintendent or designee shall convene an ad hoc committee composed of representatives of certificated and classified staff, students, community members and parents/legal guardians to review the use and efficacy of this policy and regulation.
-The superintendent’s designated compliance officer will be included in the committee.
-The superintendent shall make an annual report to the board reviewing the use and efficacy of this policy and related regulations.
+Annually, for the first three years after adoption of this policy, the Superintendent or designee shall convene an ad hoc committee composed of representatives of certificated and classified staff, students, community members and parents/guardians to review the use and efficacy of this policy and regulation.
+The Superintendent’s designated compliance officer will be included in the committee.
+The Superintendent shall make an annual report to the board reviewing the use and efficacy of this policy and related regulations.
 This report will include recommendations for changes to the policy and regulation, if applicable.

 Legal Reference: